 One of the harsh realities of debt is there is no pleasant way to get out of it without making payments.
 Even bankruptcy courts and bankruptcy attorneys require fees that are beyond the ability of many households to pay, especially if those households are dealing with unemployment or on a minimal fixed income.
 Many consumers feel they don’t even have enough money to file for bankruptcy.

-If you struggle to pay your bills and worry about failing in your future financial obligations, your next stop should be a nonprofit credit counseling agency approved by the US Department of Justice Executive Office of the US Trustee to provide credit counseling for individuals considering bankruptcy.
+If you struggle to pay your bills and worry about failing in your future financial obligations, your next stop should be a nonprofit credit counseling agency approved by the US Department of Justice Executive Office of the US Trustee to provide credit counseling services for individuals considering bankruptcy.
 Although approval does not mean the DoJ endorses or assures the quality of an agency’s services, it does mean that these credit counseling agencies should help consumers put together a workable budget, consider debt repayment and consolidation options, and, if necessary, issue the certificate of counseling required by bankruptcy courts to accompany all personal bankruptcy petitions.

 About the Author